dylanpizzo/nesswiki/yyg.md

 You can refresh the hitbox by doing another upsmash and hitting an opponent with it or something.

+## Usage in Doubles

+TODO: fill this section.

 ## When To Use